breezko/NoIdle/README.md

 # NoIdle (LostArk)

-Script to prevent you from disconnecting.
+Script to prevent you from disconnecting in Lost Ark

 ## Usage